leomcelroy/cad-in-1-hour/README.md

 These tools are designed to create solid models (as the name suggests) with watertight or manifold geometry.
 The interfaces restrict users to designing objects which are solid even though the underlying boundary representation can support non-solid geometry.

-Another useful categorization of tools is parametric versus direct modelling (or non-parametric).
+Another useful categorization of tools is parametric versus direct modeling (or non-parametric).

 ![](./assets/parametric-vs-direct.png)

-In direct modelling tools users specify geometry manually, whereas in parametric design tools geometry can by derived from other features or abstract operations.
+In direct modeling tools users specify geometry manually, whereas in parametric design tools geometry can by derived from other features or abstract operations.

 Parameterization can take many forms.